 Activities: Friendly competition is at the heart of the First Lego League Challenge, as teams of students engage in research, problem-solving, coding, and engineering - building and programming a LEGO robot that navigates the missions of a robot game.

-When: Thursday mornings from 7:15-7:45; January-March, 1 Saturday commitment- Showcase prior to the farmers market in April
+When: Thursday mornings from 7:15-7:45; January-March, 1 Saturday commitment- Showcase before the farmers market in April

 Purpose: To empower students to participate and engage in meaningful environmental activities and projects in our community